ClownpieceStripedAbyss/aya-dance-video-index/README.md

 3. Fill in the metadata of the video **in the frontmatter of the markdown file**.
 The metadata should include:

    - `URL`: the URL of the video on YouTube.
-   - `CategoryID`: the ID of the category the video belongs to.
-You can find the category ID in the `categories.json` file.
    - `CategoryName`: the name of the category the video belongs to.
-You can find the category name in the `categories.json` file.
+You can find the category name in the [categories.json](categories.json) file.
+   - `Flip`: whether the video should be flipped horizontally. **For videos that are already mirrored, set this to `false`.**
+   - `CategoryID` (optional): the ID of the category the video belongs to.
+You can find the category ID in the [categories.json](categories.json) file.

    If you are not sure about the format, you can refer to the existing markdown files in the `videos` directory for examples,